elm/compiler/hints/recursive-alias.md

     | Node Int List
 ```

 No matter what, the type of `Node n xs` is going to be `List`.
 There is no expansion to be done.
-This means you can represent recursive structures with types do not explode into infinity.
+This means you can represent recursive structures with types that do not explode into infinity.

 So let's return to wanting to represent a `Comment` that may have responses.
 There are a couple ways to do this: